 Application of Montessori Philosophy at the Elementary Level

-Total Minimum Semester Units Required for Graduation: 30 Students taking the Montessori Elective Track will complete a total of 34 Units.
+Total Minimum Semester Units Required for Graduation: 30.
+Students taking the Montessori Elective Track must complete a total of 34 Units.

 It may be necessary for applicants who have attended colleges or universities outside of the United States to obtain an evaluation of their education from a credential evaluation service approved by the University.
 Upon request, the Admissions Office will provide a list of approved evaluators.
 In addition, applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction must receive a minimum score of 530 on the paper-based Test of English as a Foreign Language (TOEFL), or 71 on the iBT, or its equivalent.
 For more information on TOEFL visit the website: www.ets.org/toefl